-- Within the first Autumn term, some of the play opportunities that are available within the YR learning environment are to be found in the Y1 classroom; for example, role-play, construction, small world, mark making and opportunities for outdoor play and quiet reflection. - Outdoor play is actively encouraged and timetabled across the day/week and uses similar resources to YR to promote learning across all areas of learning. - Independent learning challenges should be planned and made available across all independent learning opportunities.
-These should take place both inside and outside and should be designed to reflect the skills taught and/or gaps in children's learning. - The use of interesting and open ended resources should be used to encourage children to use problem solving as part of their learning.
+- Within the first half of the autumn term, some of the play opportunities that are available within the YR learning environment are to be found in the Y1 classroom; for example, role-play, construction, small world, mark making and opportunities for outdoor play and quiet reflection. - Outdoor play is actively encouraged and timetabled across the day/week and uses similar resources to YR to promote learning across all areas of learning. - Independent learning challenges should be planned and made available across the day and should reflect a range of learning opportunities and subjects.
+These should take place both inside and outside and should be designed to reflect the skills taught and/or gaps in children's learning.
+Star challenges (activities that must be completed within a given time frame) will help the children to develop their independence and time management skills. - The use of interesting and open ended resources should be used to encourage children to use problem solving as part of their learning.